Funnel overlay image

 Customisation and relevance

-Every organisation is different.
-A proficient MSSP tailors dashboards and reports to meet specific needs, ensuring data relevance tailored to different audiences.
+With different stakeholders needing different things, dashboards and reports need the flexibility to be tailored to meet specific needs, ensuring data relevance tailored to different audiences.

 Integration across platforms